 Though essential oils won’t be able to restore the balance of vitamins and minerals in your body, when paired with the proper supplementation that you’ve discussed with a medical professional, essential oils can alleviate the symptoms of some of these deficiencies until your supplementation routine begins to kick in.

 For example, one of the primary issues that people might experience when they have a vitamin B12 deficiency is brain fog.
-Luckily, there are various essential oils that can be used to boost energy and mental clarity, consequently relieving brain fog.
+Luckily, some essential oils can boost energy and mental clarity, relieving brain fog.

 Lavender is another essential oil that can be used to help with the symptoms of a vitamin B12 deficiency.
 Not only is it going to help reduce stress levels which can play a role in balancing out the body and mind, but it can help promote better sleep which can help individuals who might be suffering from sleep-wake rhythm disorders.30,31

 Beyond the essential oils highlighted above, there is a range of other essential oils that can promote relaxation, boost immune system function, support heart health, and provide a wide range of additional benefits.
-These essential oils can be used topically after dilution with a carrier oil or aromatically in a room diffuser or personal aromatherapy diffuser like Zen, Active, or Healthy MONQ.
+These essential oils can be used topically after dilution with a carrier oil or aromatically in a room diffuser or personal aromatherapy diffuser like Zen, Focus, or Relieve.

-There are many ways that nutritional deficiencies can negatively impact overall health, from inhibiting important bodily processes to causing hormone fluctuations, these deficiencies can build up to cause adverse health effects over time.
+There are many ways that nutritional deficiencies can negatively impact overall health, from inhibiting important bodily processes to causing hormone fluctuations.

-By optimizing your diet for proper nutritional intake, you should be able to significantly reduce vitamin or mineral deficiencies that you have.
-However, some deficiencies are simply unavoidable and some might be more prone to suffering from them than others.
+By optimizing your diet for proper nutritional intake, you should be able to significantly reduce vitamin or mineral deficiencies.
+However, some deficiencies are simply unavoidable and some might be more prone to experiencing them than others.

-For those that do have nutritional deficiencies, it’s important to first correct your diet to address these deficiencies, and then supplement with the given vitamin or mineral as needed.
-By speaking with your doctor and conducting the proper tests, you should be able to figure out exactly what vitamin or mineral deficiencies you may have and determine the best way to correct them.
+For those who do have nutritional deficiencies, it’s important to first correct your diet to address these deficiencies, and then supplement with vitamins or minerals as needed.
+By consulting with your doctor and conducting the proper tests, you should be able to figure out exactly what vitamin or mineral deficiencies you may have and determine the best way to correct them.

-Though there are many factors to be aware of when it comes to taking nutritional supplements, with the proper medical consultation, you can provide yourself with the health benefits that vitamins provide a steer clear of the side effects.
-Generally, vitamin and mineral supplementation can be of great benefit, filling in the gaps that exist in your current diet.
+Though there are many factors to be aware of when it comes to taking nutritional supplements, with the proper medical consultation, you can experience the health benefits that vitamins may provide by filling in any gaps in your diet.

 Photo Credits: MarilynBarbone/shutterstock.com, Katvic/shutterstock.com, Pat_Hastings/shutterstock.com, MichelleLeePhotography/shutterstock.com, Pormezz/shutterstock.com, CatherineLall/shutterstock.com, Kunstzeug/shutterstock.com, GeorgeRudy/shutterstock.com